Certified Professional Medical Coder Short-Term Training

-This short-term Certified Professional Medical Coder program prepares students to enter one of the fastest growing fields in healthcare.
-The online, classroom, and hands-on experience will prepare you to work as a medical coder in an office or hospital setting.
+This intensive, short-term Certified Professional Medical Coder program will help you prepare to enter one of the fastest growing fields in healthcare.
+You'll gain the knowledge and experience to work as a medical coder in a healthcare setting.
 In this medical coding course you will learn:

-After completion of the online and classroom components, you will participate in a practicum.
-The practicum gives you experience coding 600 actual medical records which is the equivalent of one year of work experience to be applied toward your certification.
-Successful completion of the practicum allows you to enter the workforce as a certified professional coder without an apprenticeship status.
+After completion of the online modules and coding instruction you will participate in a practicum.
+The practicum gives you experience coding 600 actual medical records and is the equivalent to one year of professional coding experience.
+Successful completion of the practicum allows you to enter the workforce as a certified professional coder without having to complete an apprenticeship.

 Upon course completion you are qualified to take a national certification exam to become a certified professional coder through the American Academy of Professional Coders.